brinhosa/apidetector/README.md

 - **Concurrency**: Utilizes multi-threading for faster scanning.
 - **Customizable Output**: Save results to a file or print to stdout.
 - **Verbose and Quiet Modes**: Default verbose mode for detailed logs, with an option for quiet mode.
+- **Custom User-Agent**: Ability to specify a custom User-Agent for requests.

 ## Getting Started